Mechanical Engineering Faculty

 Dr. Manish Kumar directs Cooperative Distributed Systems (CDS) Laboratory, Collaboratory for Medical Innovation and Implementation, and co-directs UAV MASTER Lab.
 His research interests include Unmanned Aerial Vehicles, robotics, decision-making and control in complex systems, multi-sensor data fusion, swarm systems, and multiple robot coordination and control.
 His research has been supported by funding obtained from National Science Foundation, Department of Defense, Ohio Department of Transportation, Ohio Department of Higher Education, and several industry.
 He is a member of the American Society of Mechanical Engineers (ASME).
 He has served as the Chair of the Robotics Technical Committee of the ASME’s Dynamic Systems and Control Division, and as an Associate Editor of the ASME Journal of Dynamic Systems, Measurements and Control.

 Ohio Eminent Scholar and L.W.
-Scott Alter Chair Professor in Advanced Manufacturing, CEAS - Mechanical Eng
+Scott Alter Chair Professor in Advanced Manufacturing, CEAS - UC IMS Center

 699 Rhodes Hall